rising-star2712/Steller/README.md

 You need to specify your own Open AI Key in the file hmtl_gen.py file in variable OPEN_API_KEY

-Once all libraries are installed according to the process try running
+Once all libraries are installed according to the process try running app.py file which uses Flask
 ```python app.py```